How to Fix Apex Legends ‘Error Code 100’

 DHCP Host Name

-1. From the main dashboard of your Xbox One menu, press the Xbox button (on your controller) to open up the guide menu.
-Once you’re inside, access the All Settings menu.
+1. On your Xbox One home screen, press the Xbox button on your controller to open the guide.
+Go to the All Settings menu.

 Accessing the Settings menu on Xbox One